 Yes, malaria is treatable but the process can be quite long and the disease can be fatal.
 Prevention is always better than cure.

-Use the recommended antimalarial drugs for your destination and using effective bite avoidance measures such as insect repellents containing DEET, sleeping under mosquito nets and covering up between dusk and dawn will all help to significantly reduce the risk of contacting malaria.
+Use the recommended antimalarial medicine for your destination and using effective bite avoidance measures such as insect repellents containing DEET, sleeping under mosquito nets and covering up between dusk and dawn will all help to significantly reduce the risk of contracting malaria.
 See our 'Prevention' section for more detailed advice.

 The medicines that are available to prevent malaria include Malarone (and generic atovaquone/proguanil), doxycycline, mefloquine (Lariam), chloroquine (Avloclor) and proguanil (Paludrine).